 Cons:

-Example: A SaaS company uses this to show how product initiatives align with goals like increasing user engagement or reducing churn.
+Example: This SaaS product roadmap example shows how a SaaS company aligns product initiatives with goals like increasing user engagement or reducing churn.

 What it is: Breaks down work into short, manageable sprints.